 City Garden Czerniaków (Miasto-Ogród Czerniaków)

 Kazimierz Pawłowicz was a member of the board of directors of the Czerniakow Garden City Parcel Company and was considered one of the creators of the Czerniaków Garden City, a villa estate in Warsaw, now better known as old Sadyba.
 He commissioned the document for the company that parceled the local land for development, signed on November 26, 1921.
 Kazimierz contributed not only with his expertise in transforming a general business idea into a viable settlement but also facilitated the provision of a water and sewage system through his connections.
-His acquaintance with the director of the city’s waterworks, Edward Szenfeld, who owned a plot of land across the street at Gorazsewska 7, enabled this development.
+His acquaintance with the director of the city’s waterworks, Edward Szenfeld, who owned a plot of land across the street at Goraszewska 7, enabled this development.

-In 1924 Kazimierz built his own house at Gorazsewska 8 on a 1,300 sq meter plot and the family moved in in 1925.
-Unfortunately, the Pawłowicz was the only house from the estate that was looted and set on fire by the Germans in October 1944 after the Warsaw Uprising during World War II.
+In 1924 Kazimierz built his own house at Goraszewska 8 on a 1,300 sq meter plot and the family moved in in 1925.
+Unfortunately, he died in 1927 and the house was occupied by his wife and his son’s family until 1944.

 Hawk Mountain (Jastrzębia Góra)